lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/01-Yelp-MVP/README.md

 $ git commit -m "Prepare rails app with external specs"
 ```

+Also before starting to code your app, follow [our Rails Frontend guide](https://github.com/lewagon/rails-stylesheets/blob/master/README.md) to be able to use simple form and Bootstrap, and have a cool stylesheets folder.

 ### Testing your code

 Whenever you add migrations to your app (e.g. after a `rails g model ...`), don't forget to also run the migrations **on the test database** we use in our specs: